PaperPrototype/Intro-Voxel-Terrain-in-Unity/README.md

+Temporary showcase video https://www.youtube.com/watch?v=HvpDE3eM6v4 (I will make a better video once the course is more finished and finalized, and I can showcase planet generation)

 # Intro to Simplified Voxel Systems in Unity
 An open source introductory course on making a simple voxel engine in Unity.
 The goal is to use the least and simplest code to achieve a simple easy to understand voxel system that still achieves high performance using the JobSystem.